 Take it slow on the drive to Birdsville with stops at Deon's Lookout to take in the views and the magnificent new Dreamtime Serpent sculpture which winds its way across a hillside just west of Betoota.
 After you set up camp in Birdsville head down to Birdsville Bakery and tuck into one of their famous Curried Camel Pies, stop by the Wirrarri Visitor Centre for the lowdown on the region's best attractions and all the latest racing information.

 Day 4 – 6

 Three days of jam-packed fun await so be sure to pace yourself.
-Head down to the Market Stalls and watch the buskers perform, catch a screening of the ‘Back of Beyond' at the Shire Hall, take in the carnivalesque atmosphere at the Equine Fun Day at the Birdsville Hotel or join in with the chorusing cheers of revellers as they watch the bouts at the world famous Fred Brophy's Boxing Troupe.
+Head down to the Market Stalls and watch the buskers perform, catch a screening of the ‘Back of Beyond' at the Shire Hall or join in with the chorusing cheers of revellers as they watch the bouts at the world famous Fred Brophy's Boxing Troupe.

 Day 7 & 8: Birdsville Races

 Entertainment continues throughout Friday and Saturday starting with morning Race Calcuttas and wine and spirit tastings at the Birdsville Hotel.
 Come lunchtime there's a flurry of action at the racetrack with a full two-day program of quality Outback racing, Fashions on the Field and trackside marquees packages.
 When dust finally settles, it's back into town to ponder your winnings (or losses) with a beer or two at the famous Birdsville Hotel.